 Niagara Falls, Ontario

 Nightmares Fear Factory is known for their hidden camera photos – capturing participants in their moments of absolute terror.
-Almost 130,000 people have chickened out – that is bailed at some point before finishing the walk through the Fear Factory.
-Nightmares Fear Factory is open year round but is a great place to venture to if looking for some Halloween fear.
-This two-time Niagara Falls Attraction of the Year is a great place for mature thrill seekers - mature meaning don’t try to drag your 3-year-old through this unless you want them sleeping with you until they go to college.
+To date, over 140,000 people have chickened out – that is, bailed at some point before finishing the walk through the Fear Factory.
+Nightmares Fear Factory is open year round, but is a great place to venture to if looking for some Halloween fear.
+This two-time Niagara Falls Attraction of the Year is a great place for mature thrill seekers – "mature" meaning do not bring your 3-year-old through this unless you want them sleeping with you until they go to college.
 This also makes for a great date night.

 2. Fear Farm